 Is fetal doppler safe?

 Though fetal dopplers are widely utilized yet new-parents are reluctant to use this device.
-The basic reason lies in misinterpretation of FDA’s (US Food and Drug Administration) comments.
+The basic reason lies in misinterpretation of FDA’s (US Food and Drug Administration) medical professional comments.
 Even American Journal of Clinical Obstetrics and Gynecology guarantees that ultrasound based examination of fetus does not harm baby.

 “Ultrasound's record of safety seems to be perfect, with no undisputed reports of adverse effects in humans”.